Jaspreetsindhu/Online-voting-system/README.md

 Loops are also used.

-A while True loop is used.
+A while True loop is

-This loop keeps the voting station active until it is manually closed.

 ![image](https://github.com/user-attachments/assets/964a0cf5-7259-49d9-b815-7a318a821c9d)